tishrabon/tishrabon.github.io/src/L A T E R N E E D S/hireDev-completeQnAs.md

 3. How do you handle constructive criticism on your work?
    ans: "If someone’s giving me constructive criticism, it means I either lack something or need to improve, right?
 So why wouldn’t I take advantage of it?
 It’s a win-win.
 I grow, and the company benefits."

-4. What’s your favorite type of project to work on, and why?
-   ans: "I'm into non-competitive, simulation-based apps that let users build highly customizable, unreal worlds.
-I'm also into all-in-one apps that simplify life, helping people focus on what truly matters instead of juggling multiple apps."

-   > > pending.... <<

 5. If you could reshape one famous app or website, what would it be and why?
    ans: "I'd reshape YouTube.
 My feed is flooded with unwanted or least wanted content, with no way to block channels or effectively report ads, all in pursuit of revenue.
 This short-sighted approach erodes genuine brand loyalty (mine included) and frustrates users, leaving advertisers with an audience that's anything but ideal.
 All this stems from the lack of a real system for users to express their preferences, a system that YouTube simply ignores.
 I'd introduce robust feedback features to create a healthier balance between users, YouTube, and advertisers."